-Alternative data refers to non-traditional data that is used in the investment process.
-There are 20+ categories of alternative data.
+Alternative data is non-traditional data that is used in the investment process.

 Alternative data is the next major change to the investment process